 [2] 1956.
 Seated (right to left) Chuva (Moishe's daughter), Moishe with black cap, his son Benjamin visiting from Baltimore, Malkah (Lamdan) Mandelkern (Mandelkorn); Backrow (left to right) Mollie (Demb) Roskes (made aliyah from Baltimore), Shmuel Mandelkern (Mandelkorn), Michel Slivka (son-in-law), Chayuta (granddaughter), Aharon (grandson).

-The list of martyrs and Yad Vashem records also mention an Avraham Gelman (1880–1942) who is married to Mahla or Mahlia (1880 1942), daughter of R. Reuven and Nehama from Ostrog (Ostroh, Ukraine today).
+The list of martyrs and Yad Vashem records also mention an Avraham Gelman (1880–1942) who was married to Mahla or Mahlia (1880–1942), daughter of R. Reuven and Nehama from Ostrog (Ostroh, Ukraine today).
 Mahla's maiden name was Klein.
 They had three daughters listed in the Yad Vashem records, Rakhel, Batia, and Nekhama.
-The Yad Vashem records were submitted in Hebrew by Abraham's cousin, Batsheva Ben Eliyahu.
+The Yad Vashem records were submitted in Hebrew by this Abraham's cousin, Batsheva Ben Eliyahu.

 There was another Gelman family whose children had been born in Mlynov but who were living in Varkovitchi (Warkowicze) during the war.
 They were Iozek (Yosef) and Leah/ Lea (1880-1942), daughter of Moshe and Etil (unknown surname), and their children Fejga (Feiga) (1914–1942), Ester (1918–1942, Ester (1918–1942), Elia /Elijahu (1920–1942), Ephraim (1922–1942).